 How large are these effects?
-Our estimate of the impact of an asylum center is quantitatively comparable to what is typically found in the hedonic pricing literature regarding the impact of perceived criminality at the local level (e.g. presence of sex offenders, narcotics labs).
-When compared to housing-market reactions to other types of exposures, the opening of an asylum center has a larger impact than the one caused by airport noise but is only about a quarter as large as that due to shale gas extraction sites at a comparable distance, and one third as large as the effect of toxic plants.
-The greater price impact of shale gas extraction
+Our estimate of the impact of an asylum center is quantitatively comparable to what is typically found in the hedonic pricing literature regarding the impact of perceived criminality at the local level (e.g. presence of sex offenders, narcotics labs).13